-Every time the cave floods, the fossils in the lowest active level are remobilized as part of the sedimentary load of the stream.
-During at least one particularly strong flood event, enough water was flushed into the system to completely flood the cave and push some of the fossils into the upper level, including fossil S16, the largest Mammuthus molar found.
-The distribution of the fossils shows that they probably entered the cave through Sótano del Toro and Sótano del Toro 2, although the second has a small entrance (40 cm wide).
-When trying to explain what could cause such a large and diverse megafaunal assemblage within the confines of this cave, it is obvious that some type of concentrating process occurred.
-We formulated three hypotheses.
-Future work could determine which of the three or combination of them took place.
 The first hypothesis is that Sótano del Toro worked as a death trap pit.
 Being a karstic area, there are no surface streams nearby and the pool at the bottom of this doline is the only source of water in kilometers.
-The entrance has the shape of a funnel, whose edges progressively get steeper and narrower (Supplementary figure 6A).
+The entrance has the shape of a funnel, whose edges progressively get steeper and narrower (Supplementary Figure S6a).
 The north side of the doline is vertical or overhanging, allowing animals to fall in and die.
-The south side of the doline starts with a gentle slope that could easily be walked by and would tempt animals attracted by water (Supplementary figure 6B).
-But this gentle slope progressively gets steeper and steeper, with progressively bigger vertical jumps of up to 1-2 meters (Supplementary figure 6C).
+The south side of the doline starts with a gentle slope that could easily be walked by and would tempt animals attracted by water (Supplementary Figure S6b).
+But this gentle slope progressively gets steeper and steeper, with progressively bigger vertical jumps of up to 1-2 meters (Supplementary Figure S6c).
 It also gets narrower.
 An animal attracted to the water such as a mammoth could find itself unable to turn around and back off.
-Water during the dry season is nowadays at the bottom of a slightly overhanging 1 m wall (Supplementary figure 6D) where, if an animal fell into the pool, it would have great difficulty escaping this trap and would drown.
+Water during the dry season is nowadays at the bottom of a slightly overhanging 1 m wall (Supplementary Figure S6d) where, if an animal fell into the pool, it would have great difficulty escaping this trap and would drown.

 The second hypothesis is that predators concentrated their kills around the waterhole.
 Some large felines place and stash their kills on trees.
 In limestone areas, large trees are preferentially found in cave entrances since it is where their roots can find water.
-As supporting evidence, we have the assumed bite or gnaw marks on fossil S65 (Figure 2B).
-Likewise, as part of the assemblage of fossils there are eight bones assigned to large carnivores (Figures 7 and 8A).
+As supporting evidence, we have the assumed bite or gnaw marks on fossil S65 (Figure 9b).
+Likewise, as part of the assemblage of fossils there are eight bones assigned to large carnivores (Figures 7 and 8a).
 There are proportionally fewer predators than prey in most environments, thus making it difficult to find large predators in the fossil record.
 Close to 7.3% of the identified fossils to date are from carnivore taxon, suggesting that these predators may have been abundant at this locality.

 A third hypothesis is that animals were dismembered by humans, and the remains were thrown into either Sótano del Toro or Sótano Toro 2.
-As evidence, there are possible scratch marks in fossils S05 and S35 (Figure 2A), and the fact that most long bones found were fragments, possibly broken to extract the marrow (Figure 2C).
-This intriguing hypothesis will require corroboration by specialists that can unambiguously determine the origin of the scratch marks and is currently only presented as a hypothesis.
+As evidence, there are possible scratch marks in fossils S05 and S35 (Figure 9a), and the fact that most long bones found were fragments, possibly broken to extract the marrow (Figure 9c).
+This